 “You’ve got to trust your builder,” Craig said.
 “It’s a partnership.
 Together, you’re building a quality home that will stand the test of time.”

 In fact, Craig said that this partnership is one of his favorite parts of helping families build custom homes.

 “When a client tells me that I’m going to build their homes, it’s a good feeling,” he said.
 “It’s rewarding when someone puts that kind of trust in you.”

-Craig at Schoenberg Construction, of Saint Cloud MN, is highly skilled at Custom Home Construction.
-He always gives honest, fair bids with no lowball, fake pricing and there’s no sales pressure, EVER!
-Craig never uses cheap materials and never engages in sloppy workmanship, and his company is known as one of the top construction companies in the St Cloud Minnesota area because he INSISTS on doing every job EXACTLY right.
+Craig Schoenberg — owner of Schoenberg Construction, Inc of Saint Cloud MN — is one of the top Custom Home Builders in Central Minnesota.
+He always gives honest, fair bids with no lowball, fake pricing, and there’s no sales pressure, ever!
+He always uses quality materials and never engages in sloppy workmanship.
+Plus, his company is known as one of the very best construction and remodeling companies in town.